vDawgg/awt-pj-ss24-finding_scenes-2/README.md

 ## Setup

-To install the project's dependencies, you can simply run the following command in your terminal:
+To install the project's dependencies, run the following command in your terminal:

 ```bash
 pip install -r requirements.txt